wpilibsuite/frc-docs/source/docs/software/dashboards/shuffleboard/getting-started/shuffleboard-graphs.rst

 Working with Graphs
 ===================

 With Shuffleboard you can graph numeric values over time.
-Graphs are very. useful to see how sensor or motor values are changing as your robot is operating.
+Graphs are very useful to see how sensor or motor values are changing as your robot is operating.
 For example the sensor value can be graphed in a PID loop to see how it is responding during tuning.

 To create a graph, choose a numeric value and right-click in the heading and select "Show as..." and then choose graph